Haroon921/FaceComparison/README.md

 ![image](media/solution.jpg)

+# How it works

+1) The stakeholder uploads the image of the ID card and recorded video of the user to identify the authenticity.

+2) Image and video stored in the file server of the web app.

+3) Video processing through the python script to achieving the image from the video.

+4) Saved image of the video to pass into the Cognitive Face Verification API for analyzing the face.

+5) The final verification result displayed in the web app.

+## Follow the below steps to replicate this in your local environment.

-## Create a web service for verify the face from the image to video
+Create a web service for verify the face from the image to video

 ### First of all, we require the packages to create a web service.
 Here we are using the flask Web service with python script.